imsumitsandhu/Youtube-Study-App/README.md

-# AI YouTube Study Assistant
+# YouTube Study Assistant

-AI YouTube Study Assistant is a web application that converts YouTube lectures into easy-to-understand study material using Google's Gemini AI.
+YouTube Study Assistant is a web application that converts YouTube lectures into easy-to-understand study material using Google's Gemini AI.
 Simply paste a YouTube video URL, and the application extracts the transcript and generates an AI-powered summary.

 ## Features